gtopsis/Uoc-radio-website/README.md

 # Uoc-radio website

-A project which aims to create a responsive and usable website for the uoc radio station
+A responsive and usable website for the uoc radio station in order to host its information as well as broadcast its music programmes.
+It is based on bootstrap template Grayscale (https://startbootstrap.com/themes/grayscale/).

-## Usage
+## Demo

 Visit https://gt0p.github.io/Uoc-radio-website/index.html